PurvaDeekshit/AEM-Engineering-Test/README.md

 **Tests:**

-Used JUNIT Test for the following tests:
+Used JUnit Test for the following tests:

 Controller test: